itsavnash/itsavnash/README.md

 #  Hi, I'm Avinash

 > *Chasing patterns no one else sees.*
+> *Driven by curiosity and a love for learning how machines think.*

 🎯 **AI/ML & Data Science Enthusiast**
 📚 Currently exploring **Deep Learning** and **Generative AI**